RonaldJerez/simpler-mocks/README.md

 ## Condition testers

 Aside from static values, the request conditions may also be checked against a function or regular express by ways of YAML tags `!!js/function` and `!!js/regexp`.
 A boolean response or a successful match respectively, determines if the condition is met.
 Additionally you can also use the custom tag `!any` to check nested object for the existance of a key and not the specific value.
-The `!any` tag also accepts an optional parameter to check against the value type against.
+The `!any` tag also accepts an optional parameter to check against the value.

 ### Examples